 No

-In 1994, the United States, England, France, and Russia signed an agreement to stop the production of fissile materials for nuclear weapons.
-The PRC did not sign the treaty, but undertook to comply with it.
-Israel also did not sign the agreement, but stopped the production of nuclear weapons in 2004, reserving for itself the right to resume its production if necessary.
-India, Pakistan, and the DPRK, of course, did not sign the treaty.
-This contract is indefinite, its effect began in 1997.
+In 1994, the USA, England, France, and Russia concluded an agreement to cease the production of fissile materials for nuclear weapons.
+China did not sign the agreement but committed to comply with it.
+Israel also did not sign the agreement but stopped producing nuclear weapons in 2004, retaining the right to resume production if necessary.
+India, Pakistan, and North Korea, of course, did not sign the agreement.
+This agreement is perpetual, and its provisions came into effect in 1997.

-Plutonium-based nuclear weapons have an expiration date of 18 years.
+Plutonium-based nuclear weapons have a shelf life of 18 years.
 1997 18 years = 2015.
-Also, defeating military targets, and not hitting cities at all, is the priority of a nuclear attack.
+Also, striking military targets, rather than cities, is the priority of a nuclear attack.

 WHY THE US ELITE IS NOT AFRAID OF A NUCLEAR WAR WITH RUSSIA.
 I'M TALKING ABOUT RUSSIA AND THE USA.